 Long investors can even benefit from something called a “short squeeze”, which happens where a stock soars rather than plunges, forcing short-sellers to cut their losses by repurchasing the stock.
 “If many do this at the same time, it can turbo-charge a huge rally,” says Mr Valecha.

 He adds that short-sellers recently came unstuck with UK-listed online supermarket Ocado, which slipped after investing heavily in online grocery delivery technology, then rebounded as other companies rushed to sign partnership agreements to use its systems.
 “One year ago, almost 17 per cent of Ocado’s shares were being sold short,” says Mr Valecha.
 “The share price is up 280 per cent since then, costing short investors a fortune.”

-Jordan Hiscott, chief trader at Ayondo Markets, says you should not sell a stock you hold simply because other investors are rushing to short it, but the activity should alert you to a potential problem.
-“As Ocado has shown, short sellers aren’t always right.
+Jordan Hiscott, a chief trader at Ayondo Markets, says you should not sell a stock you hold simply because other investors are rushing to short it, but the activity should alert you to a potential problem.
+“As Ocado has shown, short-sellers aren’t always right.
 You need to work out why they are doing it.
 For example, has there been a change to the company that you have missed?”